 There are 6 manned checkpoints on the course which are compulsory to visit, food and drink is available at each.
 Our support team will greet you and feed you before sending you in the direction of Coniston.
 The 50 mile event starts at 11:30am on Saturday from Dalemain Estate near Penrith.
 There is a briefing for all competitors at Coniston on Saturday morning before our ‘fleet’ of coaches arrive to take you to the start line, leaving your car, tent and personals waiting for you at the finish!

 The time limit for the Lakeland 50 event is 24 hours which makes it achievable by both runners and walkers.
 Each year we have a huge range of people complete the event for a huge range of personal reasons..
 At the front end are elite mountain runners who race ‘neck and neck’ to complete the course in 8 hours or less.. at the opposite end we have walkers who push themselves through the night to complete within the event time limit, the key to success is to ‘keep moving towards Coniston’.

-You can choose to enter the event as a solo participant or as part of a pair.
-Pairs must remain together at all times on the course.
 To complete the event you must be well prepared and be able to navigate successfully.
 Experience of fell walking or running is a necessity for all competitors and the challenge should not be underestimated.
 There is nothing ‘easy’ about the Lakeland 50 no matter how well you prepare, but ‘easy’ and ‘achievement’ are rarely part of the same sentence.